 - Understand the employment protection afforded in the Americans with Disabilities Act (ADA).
 ADA laws provide protection from discrimination in hiring people with a broad spectrum of physical challenges.
 Craft your job descriptions with the assistance of your attorney and get legal advice before beginning your hiring process.

 - If an employee or potential employee shares with you that they are transgender, gender variant, gender nonconforming, or in the process of reassigning their gender, understand all the issues related to employment and privacy.
-ACA continues to see a rise in the number of calls regarding transgender staff.
-Camps want to know everything from "how do we accommodate transgender individuals?" to "are they protected by law and are we required to accommodate them?"
-We've also had this same type of call about campers.
-There are no definitive answers and laws vary by state so be sure to consult with your attorney.
+Camps want to know everything from how to accommodate transgender individuals to whether they are protected by law and if camps are required to accommodate them.
+There are no definitive answers and laws vary by state, so be sure to consult with your legal counsel.

 - Have a back-up plan for staff coverage in an emergency or unexpected loss of staff.
 Supervision ratios are critical to ensuring the safety of your campers.
 In the event of a necessary staff termination, camps do not want to be stuck between considering not firing someone due to an inability to cover supervision ratios for campers or firing and risking the safety of campers.
 Consider what your camp would do if it suddenly lost one or more key staff members — especially those in critical roles such as your nurse or cook.
 Before the season begins, identify short-term options you can turn to for coverage in an emergency.
 Consider how properly trained volunteers might help you if you suddenly find yourself short-staffed.